Photographs

 would have been extremely vulnerable with no cover.

-An arch west of Moab, Utah on the drive south along
+Corona arch west of Moab, Utah on the drive south

-UT 279 on the west side of the Colorado River.
-The
+along UT 279 on the west side of the Colorado River.

 pothole arch, stands about 100 ft to the left.
 The size